Select Department

 How To Record A Podcast

 You might be overwhelmed at the thought of learning how to record your podcast for the first time, but you really don’t need to be.
 It’s a simple process that really only takes 3 steps!
-So once you’ve learned the basics, you’ll be on your way!
+Once you’ve learned the basics, you’ll be on your way!

 Download Audacity